BrightspaceUI/testing/README.md

 #### Configuring the Language or Text Direction

-If the component under test have special multi-lingual or bidirectional text behavior, both a `language` and `rtl` (right-to-left) option are available.
+If the component under test has special multi-lingual or bidirectional text behavior, both a `language` and `rtl` (right-to-left) option are available.

 ```javascript
 it('should work in French', async() => {